/ Girolibero / to know pack

 Nomad, to monitor the data consumption

-Why we like it: Nomad offers an eSIM that works in many countries around the world, providing competitive prices and reliable connectivity.
+Why we like it: Nomad offers a competitive-priced, reliable eSIM that works in many countries around the world.
 We used it in Turkey and Canada and found its features particularly beneficial.
-One standout aspect was the ability to monitor our data consumption precisely, allowing us to adjust our browsing habits to avoid running out of data.
-Additionally, it made it easy to consider switching to a different tariff plan when necessary.
+One standout feature was the ability to precisely monitor our data consumption, which allowed us to adjust our browsing habits and avoid running out of data.
+It also made switching to a different tariff plan easy when necessary.

 In a word: functional.

 Holafly is an excellent option for travelers visiting multiple countries.
-We used the Holafly eSIM while traveling between Vietnam and Cambodia and really appreciated the convenience of keeping the same card throughout our time in Asia.
-It’s a great solution for anyone planning to visit several countries on the same trip, and the prices are also reasonable.
+We used the Holafly eSIM while traveling between Vietnam and Cambodia, and we really appreciated being able to keep the same card throughout our time in Asia.
+It’s an ideal solution for those planning to visit several countries on one trip, and the prices are reasonable, too.
 Just be aware that this eSIM relies solely on data traffic for communication, so it’s important to use apps like WhatsApp or Skype for calls instead of traditional phone networks.

 In a word: versatile.